Structural Analysis of Xenophobia (Accepted at the Review of Economics and Statistics)

 Huan Deng

-Huan Deng is a Ph.D. in economics at Johns Hopkins University.
+Huan Deng is an Assistant Professor in economics at the Department of Accountancy, Economics and Finance, Hong Kong Baptist University.
 Huan Deng has research interests in Labor Economics, Applied Microeconomics, Development Economics, and Political Economy